 We utilize the funding provided by the John S. Dunn Foundation to employ the staff and maintain the facility.
 Specifically, we offer:

-- A setting in which to develop new techniques and to modify existing techniques to make them more effective for clinical use
+- A setting in which to develop new techniques and to modify existing methods to make them more effective for clinical use

-- A setting to develop, test and refine devices, drugs, and imaging agents to improve the treatment and quality of life of patients
+- An environment to develop, test and refine devices, drugs, and imaging agents to improve the treatment and quality of life of patients

 - Training and educational programs

 Since 1980, over 400 physicians from across the globe have participated in the Center's training programs.

 Our Postgraduate Research Training Program provides research (experimental design/conduct) training for postdoctoral students who spend 6-24 months in the laboratory working pre-clinical research projects.

 With the recent establishment of Integrated and Indepdepent IR residencies, there will be new opportunities to incorporate research training into the curriculum for a new generation of physicians